Linear Gaussian Quantum State Smoothing: Understanding the optimal unravelings for Alice to estimate Bob's state: Example Trajectories

-We can also see how the covariances, which determine the purity of a Gaussian state, defined as $P = (\hbar/2)^N\sqrt{|V|\inv}$, evolve over time in Figs.~\ref{Fig-Traj}(c)--(f).
+We can also see how the {\red covariances, depicted through the $e^{-1/2}$ contour of the Wigner function corresponding to one standard deviation along the principle axes of the ellipse,} which determine the purity of a Gaussian state, defined as $P = (\hbar/2)^N\sqrt{|V|\inv}$, evolve over time in Figs.~\ref{Fig-Traj}(c)--(f).
 At $t = 0$, in Fig.~\ref{Fig-Traj}(c), the filtered, smoothed, and true states all begin with the same initial covariance $V_0$.
 As time progresses, the covariances begin to shrink, indicating the increase of the purity, until they all reach their steady states at around $t = 0.5T$ in Fig.~\ref{Fig-Traj}(e).
 At this time the true state is guaranteed to be a pure state, and the smoothed state is purer than the filtered state (as the smoothed covariance can fit within the filtered covariance).
 Moreover, at the final time in Fig.~\ref{Fig-Traj}(f), the smoothed covariance is exactly the same as the filtered covariance, as expected, since there is no more future information to condition on.
 By contrast, the true state remains in its steady state.

-The covariance of the SWV state, as one might expect by now, behaves very differently.
+The covariance of the \red SWD \blk state, as one might expect by now, behaves very differently.
 Initially, the covariance is not the same as that of the initial true state; it is substantially smaller.
-As time progresses, the SWV covariance reaches its steady state in Fig.~\ref{Fig-Traj}(e), where it is clear that the SWV state is unphysical.
-It has a purity greater than unity (the SWV covariance can fit entirely within the pure true covariance), violating the \SHUR.
-At the final time, Fig.~\ref{Fig-Traj}(f), the SWV covariance matches the filtered state (as well as the smoothed state), as it must since there is no future record left.
+As time progresses, the \red SWD \blk covariance reaches its steady state in Fig.~\ref{Fig-Traj}(e), where it is clear that the \red SWD \blk state is unphysical.
+It has a purity greater than unity (the \red SWD \blk covariance can fit entirely within the pure true covariance), violating the \SHUR.
+At the final time, Fig.~\ref{Fig-Traj}(f), the \red SWD \blk covariance matches the filtered state (as well as the smoothed state), as it must since there is no future record left.